aiidateam/aiida-common-workflows/docs/source/workflows/composite/dc.rst

 Common Dissociation Curve Workflow
 --------------------------------------

-The Dissociation Curve (DC) workflow is designed to create dissociation curves for diatomic molecules.
+The Dissociation Curve (DC) workflow is designed to compute dissociation curves for diatomic molecules.
 It automatically runs single-point calculations at several distances of the two atoms composing the molecule.
 The inputs for the single-point calculations can be defined in a code-agnostic way, making use of the common interface of the :ref:`common relax workflow <relax-inputs>`.
-The only available option for the ``relax_type`` is ``none``, signaling single-point calculations.
+The only available option for the ``relax_type`` is ``none``, which corresponds to single-point calculations.
 To allow full flexibility on the inputs, code-dependent overrides can be specified through the input port ``sub_process`` (see below).